wo3kie/cxxDojo/README.md

 ```

 **3. get.request.cpp**
 Implement a program to download a website content.
-Use 'get' request to do it.
+Use _get_ request to perform it.
 Take care about at least a simple authorization on a proxy server.
 ```{r, engine='bash'}
 $ ./get.request http://www.boost.org LICENSE_1_0.txt proxy_server proxy_port \